Guide

 Get tips to improve these ratios in our guide How to increase profit.

-Return on assets (ROA) shows how you make money from your assets, such as property, work tools and so on.
-This one can get technical and is probably only relevant if you have lots invested in expensive equipment, real estate or intellectual property.
+Return on assets (ROA) shows how effectively you make money from your assets like property, work tools, and equipment.
+This ratio can get technical.
+It’s probably only relevant if you have significant investments in expensive equipment, real estate, or intellectual property.

 Why it matters